Irish School of Ecumenics Trust Scholarships

 - Ph.D./M.Litt., for research in the fields of Peace and Conflict Studies or Contextual Theologies and Interfaith Relations - €3000 (1 scholarship).
 For further details please contact firstname.lastname@example.org.

-The closing date for all ISE scholarships is 25 July 2023.
+The closing date for all ISE scholarships is 25 July in the intended year of entry.
 Other deadlines may vary, please check carefully before applying.
 All full-time applicants with an unconditional offer will be considered and the decisions will be made on academic merit.
 Students should note that these scholarships only cover part of the total costs for fees and living expenses and applicants are therefore encouraged to explore additional sources of funding.
 There is no application form for ISE scholarships.
-All incoming students who have accepted a firm offer by 25th July 2023 will be considered.
+All incoming students who have accepted a firm offer by 25 July in the intended year of entry will be considered.

 Trinity College Dublin will make one doctoral research award available to a new full-time entrant to the structured PhD programme / research doctorate at the School of Religion, Theology, and Peace Studies starting in 2023-24 (September or March).
 The award attracts an associated stipend of €25,000 p.a. and covers tuition fees for the four years (full-time).